yashicanagal5-hub/frontend-app/PROJECT-SUMMARY.md

 **Yashica Nagal**
 October 2025

-*First full-stack project.
+*Full-stack MERN project.
 Many lessons learned.
 Ready for the next one.*